aerogear/datasync-voyager/examples/keycloak/README.md

 ## Keycloak Example

 `keycloak/index.js` shows how we can use the `KeycloakSecurityService` from `voyager-keycloak` to protect our app with Keycloak.

 This example shows

 * How to set up authentication on the `/graphql` endpoint
 * How to add role based access control on a Schema level using the `@hasRole` directive.

+## Prerequisites

+* Ensure the examples can be run by following the [Setting up Your Local Environment](../../doc/guides/local-development.md) guide.

 ### Keycloak Setup